 - Go to your library and get "the dictionary".
 Let's say it's the OED.

-- Then you'd skim the pages until you got close to where "hon" started.
+- Then you'd skim the pages until you are close to where "hon" started.

-- Then you'd skim a few more pages until you found "Honorificabilitudinitatibus" or hit the beginning of the "hp" words and realized this word isn't in the OED.
+- Then you'd skim a few more pages until you found "honorificabilitudinitatibus" or hit the beginning of the "hp" words and realize this word isn't in the OED.

-- Once you found the entry you would then read the definition to figure out what it eans.
+- Once you found the entry, you'd read the definition to figure out what it means.

 In fact, we can implement one like this using just lists.